Suspect is detained after an explosion at a California courthouse injures 5 people

 SANTA MARIA, Calif.
-(AP) — A man set off an explosive device in the lobby of a California courthouse on Wednesday, injuring five people and prompting the shutdown of the court complex and other city buildings, officials said.
+(AP) — A man set off an explosive device in the lobby of a California courthouse on Wednesday, sending five people to the hospital with minor injuries and prompting the shutdown of the court complex and other city buildings, officials said.

-A suspect was detained following the explosion that was reported shortly after 8:45 a.m. at the Santa Maria Courthouse in Santa Maria, sheriff’s officials said.
-The small city of about 110,000 people is in Santa Barbara County, in California's central coast region.
+A 20-year-old man was detained following the explosion that was reported shortly after 8:45 a.m. at the Santa Maria Courthouse in Santa Maria, sheriff’s officials said.
+The city of about 110,000 people is in Santa Barbara County, in California's central coast region.

-“Scene remains active.
-Please continue to avoid the area,” county sheriff's spokesperson Raquel Zick posted on the social platform X.
+Santa Barbara Undersheriff Craig Bonner said the suspect had been arrested for illegal gun possession and was headed to court Wednesday morning for his arraignment when the Santa Maria resident entered the courthouse and threw a bag at the screening station, causing the bag to explode.
+Officials said it did not appear to be related to terrorism or political violence

-Zick later said the person detained was a man and that the blast came from “an intentionally set” explosive device.
-She said investigators don't believe there are any other suspects.
+Authorities arrested the suspect outside the courthouse while he was trying to enter his car.
+He was found wearing body armor underneath his jacket, and he was not injured in the blast, Bonner said.
+He was booked on felony charges for attempted murder, using an explosive device, attempting to kill someone and possession of explosive devices.

 Shane Mellon told KSBY-TV that he was at the courthouse when he heard what sounded like chairs falling over.